 Anyway, as we said when this change was announced, we’re surprised it didn’t happen earlier.
 We fully expected Be Our Guest Restaurant to be Signature from day one.
-It has been so hard to get a table at dinner here for the last 5 years, even at the 180 day Advance Dining Reservations mark.
+It has been so hard to get a table at dinner here for the last 5 years, even on the day Advance Dining Reservations open.

 Every dinner at Be Our Guest Restaurant starts with bread service.